 LOCATION: McLane Center – Concord, NH, Massabesic Center – Auburn, NH and various locations throughout the state

-COMPENSATION: Compensation for this hourly, part time position is $14 – $15 an hour, commensurate with experience.
+COMPENSATION: Compensation for this hourly, part-time position is $16 – $19 an hour, commensurate with experience.
 This position is also eligible for vacation and sick time, paid holidays, tax deferred retirement plan, a free NH Audubon annual membership ($60 value), access to pro deals and employee discounts.
+Mileage for travel to programs is reimbursed at current Federal rates.

 HOURS: 25 hours per week, part-time, non-exempt (hourly paid) staff position.
 Weekend availability needed.
 Hours may vary according to needs.

 SCHEDULE: Schedule will vary according to needs and seasons and includes weekends and occasional evenings.
-Weekend hours are a focus and need for this position as NH Audubon continues to expand hours of public operation.
+Weekend hours are a requirement for this position.
 Additional hours may be required as necessary.

-FUNCTION: This position will support the mission of New Hampshire Audubon: to protect New Hampshire’s natural environment for wildlife and for people, by implementing educational programs for school groups, preschool children, adults, teachers and families.
+FUNCTION: This position will support the mission of New Hampshire Audubon: to protect New Hampshire’s natural environment for wildlife and for people, by implementing educational programs for school groups, preschool children, adults, teachers, and families.
 This position assists with care and management of captive animals including feeding, cleaning, and training.
-This position will lead education-based birthday parties.

 • Assisting with the development and evaluation of programs and exhibits.